awsdocs/aws-cli-user-guide/doc_source/cli-services-ec2-instances.md

 For more information, see [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Adding a Name Tag to Your Instance<a name="tagging-instances"></a>
+## Adding a Tag to Your Instance<a name="tagging-instances"></a>

-To add the tag `Name=MyInstance` to your instance, use the [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command as follows:
+A tag is a label that you assign to an AWS resource\.
+It enables you to add metadata to your resources that you can use for a variety of purposes\.
+For more information, see [Tagging Your Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+The following example shows how to add a tag with the key name "`Name` and the value "`MyInstance`" to the specified instance, by using the [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command\.

 ```
-aws ec2 create-tags --resources i-xxxxxxxx --tags Key=Name,Value=MyInstance
+$ aws ec2 create-tags --resources i-5203422c --tags Key=Name,Value=MyInstance
 ```

-For more information, see [Tagging Your Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Connecting to Your Instance<a name="connecting-to-instances"></a>

-While your instance is running, you can connect to it and use it just as you'd use a computer sitting in front of you\.
+When your instance is running, you can connect to it and use it just as you'd use a computer sitting in front of you\.
 For more information, see [Connect to Your Amazon EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Listing Your Instances<a name="listing-instances"></a>

 You can use the AWS CLI to list your instances and view information about them\.
 You can list all your instances, or filter the results based on the instances that you're interested in\.

-**Note**
-Before you try the example commands, set your default credentials\.

 The following examples show how to use the [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command\.

-**Example 1: List the instances with the specified instance type**
-The following command lists your `t2.micro` instances\.
+The following command filters the list to only your `t2.micro` instances and outputs only the `InstanceId` values for each match\.

 ```
-aws ec2 describe-instances --filters "Name=instance-type,Values=t2.micro" --query Reservations[].Instances[].InstanceId
+$ aws ec2 describe-instances --filters "Name=instance-type,Values=t2.micro" --query "Reservations[].Instances[].InstanceId"
+[
+    "i-05e998023d9c69f9a"
+]
 ```

-**Example 2: List the instances with the specified tag**
-The following command lists the instances with a tag Name=MyInstance\.
+The following command lists any of your instances that have the tag Name=MyInstance\.

 ```
-aws ec2 describe-instances --filters "Name=tag:Name,Values=MyInstance"
+$ aws ec2 describe-instances --filters "Name=tag:Name,Values=MyInstance"
 ```

-**Example 3: List the instances launched using the specified images**
-The following command lists your instances that were launched from the following AMIs: `ami-x0123456`, `ami-y0123456`, and `ami-z0123456`\.
+The following command lists your instances that were launched using any of the following AMIs: `ami-x0123456`, `ami-y0123456`, and `ami-z0123456`\.

 ```
-aws ec2 describe-instances --filters "Name=image-id,Values=ami-x0123456,ami-y0123456,ami-z0123456"
+$ aws ec2 describe-instances --filters "Name=image-id,Values=ami-x0123456,ami-y0123456,ami-z0123456"
 ```

-## Terminating Your Instance<a name="terminating-instances"></a>
+## Terminating an Instance<a name="terminating-instances"></a>

-Terminating an instance effectively deletes it; you can't reconnect to an instance after you've terminated it\.
+Terminating an instance deletes it\.
+You can't reconnect to an instance after you've terminated it\.

 As soon as the state of the instance changes to `shutting-down` or `terminated`, you stop incurring charges for that instance\.
+If you want to reconnect to an instance later, use [stop\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) instead of `terminate-instances`\.
+For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-When you are finished with the instance, use the [terminate\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/terminate-instances.html) command as follows:
+When you finish with an instance, you can use the command [terminate\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/terminate-instances.html) to delete it\.

 ```
-aws ec2 terminate-instances --instance-ids i-5203422c
+$ aws ec2 terminate-instances --instance-ids i-5203422c
 {
     "TerminatingInstances": [
         {